Meet Our 2019 Team

 Originally from Atlanta, Matt dropped off the career path, and wandered up to the last frontier to see what it was all about.
 Matt joined Sunny Cove in 2011 and has since trained and guided in Florida, the Caribbean, Georgia, New Zealand and Baja.

-Matt is a certified Level 3 ACA instructor, a BCU 3* paddler, and a Wilderness First Responder.
+Matt is a certified Level 4 ACA instructor with a Kayak Camping endorsement, a BCU 3* paddler, and a Wilderness First Responder.
 As our most seasoned Lead Guide, Matt is heavily involved in staff training and day-to-day operations of Sunny Cove Sea Kayaking.

 Northern Indiana gave Danny his first taste of kayaking and he has been on the water ever since.
 He joined Sunny Cove in 2013 and has since worked as a guide in Hawai'i and an outdoor education instructor in Malaysia.
 He has an education background and spent many years working in student leadership development at the University of Central Florida (UCF).